 If you’ve lost a family member in a fatal workplace accident, you may be eligible for death-related benefits, including up to $7,500 for burial and funeral expenses.
 Dependents may be eligible for additional benefits as well.

-Contact Us To Speak To An Experienced Workers’ Compensation Attorney
+Contact The Firm To Speak To An Experienced Workers’ Compensation Attorney

 With an office in Fort Myers, the Lee Viacava Law Firm serves clients throughout southwest Florida.
-If you’d like more information about how our firm can help you with your workers’ compensation case, call us at 239-990-2667 to schedule a consultation.
-You can also fill out our online contact form.
+If you’d like more information about how the firm can help you with your workers’ compensation case, call 239-990-2667 to schedule a consultation.
+You can also fill out the online contact form.